The

 Displace dog from sleeping area.

-on command.
-(Give, leave it, etc.) Praise dog for good behavior even when
+objects on command.
+(Give, leave it, etc.) Praise dog for good behavior

 Practice manipulating the ears, paws, tail, and mouth.